eslint/eslint/docs/developer-guide/nodejs-api.md

 * `fatal` - usually omitted, but will be set to true if there's a parsing error (not related to a rule).
 * `line` - the line on which the error occurred.
 * `message` - the message that should be output.
+* `nodeType` - the node or token type that was reported with the problem.
 * `ruleId` - the ID of the rule that triggered the messages (or null if `fatal` is true).
 * `severity` - either 1 or 2, depending on your configuration.
+* `source` - the line of code where the problem is (or empty string if it can't be found).

 ## CLIEngine